SabastianMoselle/SabastianMoselle/README.md

 ## Hi, I’m Sabastian Moselle!
 - I’m interested in: Data Analysis and Interpretation, Data Manipulation and Cleaning using SQL, Effective Data Visualization with Tableau, and Exploring Machine Learning and Predictive Analytics.

--  I have a clear understanding of SELECT queries with filtering, INNER and LEFT JOINS, aggregation, use of DATE, STRING, and NUMERIC functions, CASE statement, UNIONs, using derived tables, subqueries, and indexing.
+-  I have a clear understanding of intermidiate SQL including use of DATE, STRING, and NUMERIC functions, CASE statement, UNIONs, using derived tables, subqueries, indexing and complex query creation.
 Additionally, an understanding of using different query variations to get the same result!
 - I am currently learning PARTITION BY, Window Functions and Window Frames as well as data visualization with Tableau.